Yona Friedman: Maturity

 In 1958, Friedman founded the Groupe d'études de architecture mobile (GEAM) which dissolved in 1962.

 In 1963, he developed the idea of a city bridge and participated actively in the cultural climate and utopian architecture of the 1960s known as the "Age of megastructures".
 From the mid nineteen sixties on he taught at MIT, and Princeton, Harvard and Columbia universities.
 In the following decade he worked for the United Nations and UNESCO through the dissemination of self-building manuals in African countries, South America and India.
 Despite the perennial utopian label, Friedman said: "I have always tried, in architectural studies, to develop projects that were feasible."

 In 1978, he was commissioned to design the Lycée Bergson in Angers, France, completed in 1981.
 On this occasion he published a procedure in which the distribution and arrangement of all the architectural elements were designed and decided by future users.
-Because even non-professionals can understand and apply his method, he wrote also how to comics.
+Because even non-professionals can understand and apply his method, he also wrote how-to comics.

 Interest in the issue of participation brought Friedman's work to the attention of architects like Giancarlo De Carlo and Bernard Rudofsky.

 In 1987, in Madras, India, Friedman completed the Museum of Simple Technology in which the principles of self-construction from local materials such as bamboo were applied.